Yuka Hirata

 Yuka Hirata (平田 裕香, Hirata Yuka) is a Japanese actress, voice actress, tarento, and gravure idol from Hokkaido.
-She portrayed Mere in the Super Sentai Series Juken Sentai Gekiranger.
+She portrayed Mele in the Super Sentai Series Juken Sentai Gekiranger.
 She has also appeared in Food Fight, an episode of Carlos, and several idol videos.

 In 2010, she appeared in the live-action film, Wonderful World, with voice actors, Mamoru Miyano, Tomokazu Sugita, Tomokazu Seki, Showtaro Morikubo and Daisuke Namikawa.